wujciak/wujciak/README.md

 ###

 <p align="left">I am Computer Engineering Student & Biomedical Engineering graduate with specialization in Medical Informatics.
-My main programming languages are Java, Python and SQL.</p>
+My main programming languages are Java, Python and SQL.
+I am also learning Julia for graph algorithms and Go for optimization.</p>

 ###